 What information does it typically include?

-A well-organised and detailed one is like a main storage place for important information that helps manage properties, analyse finances and make decisions.
+A well-organized and detailed one is like a main storage place for important information that helps manage properties, analyze finances and make decisions.
 It needs to be updated regularly to make sure it’s accurate and gives a complete picture of how much money is being earned from renting out a commercial property and how many units are occupied.